deobald/notes/Take Power for Granted.md

 s/power/agility

-"Power (Agility) is directly proportional to the tools you can take for granted."
+"Power (Agility/Strength) is directly proportional to the tools you can take for granted."

+Like tacit knowledge and muscle memory, it takes time to build up.
+But once gained, it's difficult to lose.

+The inverse of bugs in kernels and cracks in foundations.
+The code that runs your business is the sum of everything under it, for good or bad.
+The stronger the foundation, the higher you can build.

 ## Real world